goutham794/clinical-relation-extraction/README.md

 - `rc_dataset*.py` - to create the Relation Classification dataset.
 - `train_rc*.py` - to train on the RC task.
 - `infer_rc*.py` - to infer on the RC task.
+- sweep scripts are for hyperparameter tuning using wandb sweeps.

 ## LLM Few shot learning